 Shoot a test to be sure you can create good quality images and sound.
 A little time spent planning before pressing the record button will pay off in efficiency and will make the process more fun for everyone.
 Keep in mind you need to capture the video in a single shot.

-RealPlayer is a terrific media player, downloader, and file format converter, but it is not designed for video editing.
-However, you can use RealPlayer’s Trimmer tool to delete unnecessary video from the head and tail of the video.
+RealPlayer Cloud is a terrific media player, downloader, and file format converter, but it is not designed for video editing.
+However, you can use the RealPlayer Trimmer tool located in RealPlayer Cloud to delete unnecessary video from the head and tail of the video.
 Don’t let that put you off though.
 One shot is all you need for a video card.
 Shoot as many “takes” as necessary, and then select the best.

 SHOOTING YOUR HOLIDAY VIDEO CARD

 The assumption here is that no one is actually operating the video camera while recording.
 Everyone will be in front of the camera.
 It’s a locked-down shot.
 Just let the video recorder run and simply do another take if needed.
 Using a quiet countdown of “1-2-3” will help everyone start on time.
 Here are a few tips to keep in mind when creating your video card:

 Create a “Slate.”
 If you plan on making more than one holiday video card, list the people who will be receiving it and what to say to each.
 If there are several recipients, write their names in big letters on a sheet of paper.
 When you are shooting the video for each person, hold the paper so the camera sees it, and say the name, lower it, and then begin your message.
 This acts as a homemade “Slate,” making it easier to identify which shot is for which person.
 You can also number the “takes” if that method works better for you.

 Eliminate a Shaky Shot.
 Compose the shot.
 Keep the camera steady by placing it on a tripod.
 Tiny desktop tripods are available.
 If that’s not possible, secure the camcorder or smartphone so it’s stable.